romanstan1/vital-front-end/README.md

 # Vital front-end test

+This project is bootstrapped with Vite https://vitejs.dev/

+Install instructions

 `yarn`
 `yarn start`

 ## The API issue

-Unfortunately, the biomarker api https://docs.tryvital.io/api-reference/lab-testing/biomarkers has a CORS error when accessed from a browser.
+Unfortunately, the biomarker api [biomarker api](https://docs.tryvital.io/api-reference/lab-testing/biomarkers) has a CORS error when accessed from a browser.

 Also, it does seem strange to access an api with a sensitive api key from the front-end.
 I'm looking forwards to finding out what the right way of integrating with it is, during the follow up call.

-Therefore, in order to progress, I have mocked the api response, when the api errors (which it does in CreatePanelModal, line 164).
+Therefore, in order to progress, I have mocked the api response, when the api errors (which it does in [CreatePanelModal, line 164](https://github.com/romanstan1/vital-front-end/blob/65361d49be6b2583bf55f0786b53715c703eb941/src/components/CreatePanelModal/CreatePanelModal.tsx#L165C1-L165C1)).

 ## Design decisions